ClementNerma/Rave/docs/books/hybrid.md

 let num: u8 = 2;
 ```

-Indeed, in this code `2` is considered as an `int` (the "default" integer type), which is an alias for `i32`.
+Indeed, in this code `2` is considered as an `int` (the 'default' integer type), which is an alias for `i32`.
 But, as we saw, assigning an `i32` to an `u8` entity should be impossible as we should perform an explicit to go from `i32` to `i8` and then an explicit typecast to go from `i8` to `u8`.
 This should result in the following code:

 ```sn
 // Downcast on signed integer + typecast